sarahbarron/Stream-3-Project/README.md

 - pillow needed for using images
 - ckeditor for rich text editing in creating and editing posts

+##### Plugin - Coverage - I needed during my testing of code.
+It generates reports which show you how much of your code you have tested.

 ## Testing
 ### Django Test Suite
-##### I used the Django Test Suite to test all my apps with a score of 94% tested.
+##### I used the Django Test Suite to test all my apps and used Coverage to generate a report in which I initally scored 83% and after adding extra tests i finished with a score of 94% tested.
 Which covered 1356 statements and missing 83.
 All tests can be viewed within each app folder

 - Accounts App: tests\_app.py, tests\_forms.py, tests\_models.py, and tests_views.py
 - Cart App: tests\_app.py, and tests_views.py
 - Checkout App: tests\_app.py, tests\_forms.py, tests\_models.py, and tests_views.py